 the world, societies are split into distinct, albeit sometimes overlapping,

 self-definition - and self-defined belonging to groups - widely varies

-over time and situations for even the same individual, there are several
+over time and situations for even the same individual,

 Indeed, the atomistic idea according to which everyone feels to be dissimilar from anybody else is a realistic picture only of very extreme social conditions.
 Networks of people linked by communication and emotional lines are very common, while their collapse into monistic units of disconnected individuals is more the result of crashes in the social texture than the standard state.